 - Burning Desire for Fire: The Story of How Frogdancer Jones Won Her Freedom

 If you have a mortgage payoff story, I’d love to hear more about it below in the comments.
 Also, we are accepting guest posts for our Young Debt-Free Families interview series.
-Send us an email at financialpilgrim at gmail if you’re interested in participating!
+Send us an email at contact at financialpilgrimage dot com if you’re interested in participating!